 Mercury lamp ultraviolet disinfection is not recommended because of the risk of mercury poisoning due to the risk of breakage, and the production of ozone during the disinfection process, which can contaminate the air in the home and is not friendly to babies.

 Currently, baby bottle sterilizers on the market range in capacity from five to over ten baby bottles.
 Here is a reminder for new parents when selecting a sterilizer: do not choose a sterilizer based on just one or two baby bottles, as space is also needed for baby plates, food bowls, and various toys.

 Key points for selecting a sterilizer based on capacity:

 If you have only one baby, a sterilizer with nine baby bottle slots should be enough, and there will also be room for food bowls, plates, and toys.
 If you plan on having a second baby in the next few years, it is recommended to choose a larger sterilizer, as each sterilizer is guaranteed for five years.
 If the capacity of the sterilizer cannot meet actual needs in the future, it may not be cost-effective to buy a new one.

-If you have twins, choose a sterilizer with the largest capacity available.
+If you have twins, choose a double bottle warmer and sterilizer with the largest capacity available.